Seraaron/agora/srd/lists/Character Assembly Points Menu.md

 |        11        |   55 caps  |
 |        12        |   66 caps  |

-#question Ordinary flatpacks usually give about five or six specialties (which would cost 10 or 15 caps to match), higher tier flatpacks may give more specialties.
+❓ Ordinary flatpacks usually give about five or six specialties (which would cost 10 or 15 caps to match), higher tier flatpacks may give more specialties.

 ##### Assets & Gear Costs:

 -   [[Assets and Gear#Capital Assets|Capital asset]] dice cost **4 caps** per die.
-    -   See the **[[Assets List]]**, for guidance.
+    -   See the **[[Asset Examples List]]**, for guidance.
 -   [[Assets and Gear#Prestigious Assets|Prestigious asset]] dice cost **1 cap** for the first die, **2 caps** for the second die, **3 caps** for the third, and so on (similar to specialties, [[#Specialty Costs|above]]).
     -   See the **[[Prestigious Asset Examples List]]**, for guidance.
 -   [[Assets and Gear#Gear|Gear]] in the **[[Gear List]]** each have their own costs.
     -   Generally, the more dice and [[Tags List|tags]] they have the more expensive they get.
-    -   #open-ended  items are especially costly.

-#question It's difficult to compare to flatpacks here, because they are so variable.
+❓ It's difficult to compare to flatpacks here, because they are so variable.

 ##### Condition Costs: